LastCallMedia/Mannequin/src/Drupal/docs/configuration.md

 // Add an additional namespace to the loader.
 // Note: To use this namespace in Drupal, you would also need to register it there.
 $extension->addTwigPath('atoms', __DIR__.'/themes/mytheme/atoms');

+// Load unqualified templates used in include/extend statements
+// (ex: {% extends 'block.html.twig' %})
+// from the Classy theme instead of Stable.
+$extension->setFallbackExtensions(['classy']);
 ```